Recurrence Criteria for Reducible Homogeneous Open Quantum Walks on the Line: Recurrence Criteria for Lazy Open Quantum Walks

 We remark that the operator $B$ does influence in the recurrence of $(L,B,R).$ Indeed, even it does not appear on the bullet points that describe the recurrence criterion, the invariant state $\rho_\infty$ may change when we pick distinct $B$'s.
-See example \ref{ex3} below.
+See example \ref{ex3} below. {In addition to, a distinction must be drawn between lazy and non-lazy walks regarding their recurrence behavior.
+In the non-lazy case ($B = 0$), the walker is forced to jump at every step, and recurrence is determined solely by the balance between left and right transitions~\cite{thomas}.
+In the lazy case ($B \neq 0$), the presence of a nonzero ``stay'' probability introduces additional freedom: the walker may remain at the same site, which affects the asymptotic drift and the structure of invariant states.
+Consequently, recurrence criteria for lazy walks involve the full triple $(L,B,R)$, while non-lazy criteria depend only on $(L,R)$.
+This distinction is reflected throughout Theorem~\ref{teo_lazy}, which provides a criterion for lazy walks under ergodicity.